-Roof installations to capture storm water or to generate renewable energy are increasingly common used in the District, including on many older and historic buildings.
-In fact, the District has recently passed a renewable energy requirement that is more aggressive than any state in the county, requiring 100% renewable energy by 2032.
-This includes a 10% local solar requirement, which means the solar systems must be installed within the District.
-Installation of such systems needs to take into account the building's structural capacity and architectural character, and may not be feasible or appropriate in all instances.
+Roof installations to capture storm water or to generate renewable energy are increasingly common in the District, including on many older and historic buildings.
+As of 2019, over 1400 buildings in historic districts have been retrofitted with solar installations.
+With the District having recently passed a renewable energy requirement that is more aggressive than any state in the country-requiring that 100% of the city's energy be produced by renewable sources by 2032-with 10% generated by solar energy systems located in the District or on feeders serving the District-it is imperative that our city's older and historic buildings fully contribute to this goal.